 The last several years have seen an unprecedented amount of re-investment in Downtown Fresno.
-From 2015 to 2017, Downtown Fresno saw $92.7 million of completed construction projects with current planned projects totaling $248 million (DFP Annual Report).
 The effect of this re-investment effort is already being felt, as new shopping and dining options are opening up all over Fresno’s urban core.
 Once only a daytime destination, Downtown Fresno is quickly becoming an attractive place to shop and dine, all located within a walkable area that is easily accessed by three major highways.

 The opening of Fulton Street in 2017 has accelerated what was already a trend of businesses relocating to Fresno’s urban core.
 Shopping and dining among the towering, ornate structures, built in Fresno’s boom-town era of the 1920s, offers a unique experience that you can’t get anywhere else in The Central Valley.
 Restaurants are opening at a record pace, with several locations staying open into the evening to accommodate the developing nightlife scene in the Fulton Entertainment District.